nobidev/cilium/.github/ISSUE_TEMPLATE/enterprise_branch_initialization.md

       will take care of closing backport tracking issues.
 This can be done by copying the corresponding workflow from a previous `v1.X-ce` branch and adjusting the branch name and label.
 See [this v1.14 PR] for an example.
+- [ ] Update the environment variable DOC_BRANCH in [`enterprise-release-2-redhat.yaml workflow`]
+      to match the relevant branch of isovalent/cilium-enterprise-docs, e.g. v25.11 for v1.18-ce.

 ## Forward port Workflows with pull_request targets